Princeton astrophysicists re-imagine world map, designing a less distorted, 'radically different' way to see the world

 “Our map is actually more like the globe than other flat maps,” Gott said.
 “To see all of the globe, you have to rotate it; to see all of our new map, you simply have to flip it over.”

 "Flat maps that improve on the Winkel Tripel," by J. Richard Gott III, David M. Goldberg and Robert J. Vanderbei, was published on Arxiv on Feb.
-15. You can see their double-disk maps of Earth, Mars, Jupiter, the sun, and other heavenly bodies at this interactive tool on Vanderbei's website.
+15. You can see and interact with their double-disk maps of Earth, Mars, Jupiter, the sun, and other heavenly bodies at this interactive tool on Vanderbei's website.